Paleochora to Sougia Hike in Crete, Greece

 Unfortunately, the Day 1 enthusiasm would later collapse to utter misery.
 More on this shortly…

 Go to the central KTEL bus station in Chania and take a bus on the Chania – Paleochora bus route.
-It will be the final stop.
+Get off at the final stop.

 Paleochora to Sougia hike - Crete Greece - Simone Says GO! - Travel Blog